Constructive Dismissal Lawyers Calgary

 - a change in work location

-- Rejection and return to previous employment arrangement: The employee may reject the change within a reasonable amount of time and await the employer’s response, which could be termination with proper notice and an offer of re-employment, if it chooses, on the new terms.
-If the employer does not do this and allows the employee to continue working under the original employment contract, then the employer will be said to have accepted the employee’s original position.
+- Rejection and return to previous employment arrangement: You can reject the change within a reasonable amount of time.
+If the employer allows you to continue working under the original terms of employment, then it means they have accepted your original contract.

-- Rejection and constructive dismissal claim: The employee may reject the change within a reasonable amount of time and sue for damages if the employer insists on continuing to treat the relationship as subject to the change.
-This is termed a “constructive dismissal”.
+- Rejection and constructive dismissal claim: You can reject the change within a reasonable amount of time, resign from your employment, and pursue a claim if the employer insists on enforcing the new terms of employment.
+This is known as a “constructive dismissal”.

-Working through a constructive dismissal situation is difficult.
-The employer and employee may disagree as to what constitutes constructive dismissal.
+Working through a constructive dismissal situation can be challenging, as the employer and employee may disagree on what constitutes constructive dismissal.

-Once before the court, the employee bears the burden of proving they were in fact constructively dismissed.
-A successful case may award reasonable notice damages and some costs to the employee.
-But an unsuccessful case could leave the employee out of their job, with legal costs and no reasonable notice damages.
+If the case goes to court, the employee bears the burden of proving that constructively dismissal occurred.
+A successful case could result in compensation for reasonable notice and other related costs.
+But an unsuccessful case could leave the employee out of their job, with legal costs and no compensation.

-If you’re considering a claim of constructive dismissal, our employment lawyers can help with a careful risk/benefit analysis to determine how strong your case is and what the best next step would be for your particular situation.
+If you’re considering a constructive dismissal claim, our employment lawyers can help you assess the strengths and risks of your case and guide you on the best course of action for your situation.

 Frequently asked questions about constructive dismissal

 It is important to consult with a lawyer as soon as you think you have been constructively dismissed.
-Any delay in responding to your employer’s conduct may be construed as consenting to the conduct.
+Delaying your response could be interpreted as accepting the changes or your employer’s conduct.

-Constructive dismissal consultations reviews can generally be completed within a week, subject to our availability.
+Constructive dismissal consultations reviews can generally be completed within a week, depending on our availability.

-Our standard fee for constructive dismissal consultations is $425, plus GST, although the fee may be higher if the facts of your case are particularly complicated.
-This fee includes reviewing of all materials provided in advance of the consultation, reviewing relevant precedents, attending the consultation, and answering follow up questions you have after the consultation.
+Our standard fee for constructive dismissal consultations is $375, plus GST.
+The fee may be higher if the facts of your case are particularly complicated.
+This fee includes reviewing all materials you provide before the consultation, reviewing relevant precedents, attending the consultation, and answering follow-up questions after the consultation.

-Demotions or salary reductions can constitute constructive dismissal, where an employee can resign and sue for severance as if the employee was dismissed.
+Demotions or salary reductions can be considered constructive dismissal, meaning you may have grounds to resign and sue for severance as if you were terminated.
 In these situations, it’s important to speak with an employment lawyer as soon as possible.

-If an employer is asking you to sign anything, speak with an employment lawyer.
+If an employer is asking you to sign anything, it’s a good idea to speak with an employment lawyer first.

-You are always entitled to seek legal advice as it relates to your relationship with your employer.
+You are always entitled to seek legal advice before agreeing to anything that might affect your relationship with your employer.

 We have a solution.

 Our dedicated lawyers are here to provide clear, actionable solutions tailored to your specific needs.
-Whether you’re an employer or an employee dealing with a constructive dismissal, we offer insightful analysis and strategic guidance to help you understand your rights and options.
-With a commitment to delivering clarity and effective representation, we work tirelessly to resolve your employment law concerns efficiently and favorably.
-Trust us to be your knowledgeable partner in achieving the best possible outcomes and bringing peace of mind to your employment-related matters.
+Whether you’re an employer or an employee dealing with a constructive dismissal, we offer insightful analysis and strategic guidance to help you understand your options.
+With a commitment to delivering clarity and effective representation, we work tirelessly to resolve your employment law concerns efficiently and favourably.
+Trust us to be your knowledgeable partner in navigating complex employment matters and finding the best path forward.

 what we do